School rampage in Brazil leaves 8 dead, many wounded

 By Wednesday afternoon, Facebook had taken down Monteiro's page.

-During the attack, Monteiro opened fire with a .38 calibre handgun and de Castro used a crossbow, de Campos said, adding that forensics would determine how each of the victims died.
+During the attack, Monteiro opened fire with a .38 calibre handgun and de Castro used a crossbow, de Campos said.
+He said forensics would determine how each of the victims died.

 "In 34 years as a policeman, it's the first time I see someone use a crossbow like that," police Col. Marcelo Salles said.
 "It is horrendous."

 The assailants were trying to force their way inside a room at the back of the school where many students were hiding when police arrived.
-Instead of facing police, they took their own lives.
-Monteiro shot de Castro in the head and then shot himself, police said.
+Instead of facing officers, Monteiro shot de Castro in the head and then shot himself, authorities said.

 Students gathered outside the school recounted harrowing attacks and seeing several bodies lying in pools of blood.